thoth-tech/handbook/docs/documentation/writing-style-guide.md

 ### Tone

 Use a conversational tone.
+Be brief and go straight to the point.

+Edit out the terms 'you can', ' there is', 'there are', and 'there were'.

 Avoid contractions.

-Get to the point!

-Be brief.

 Use the Oxford comma.

-Edit out the terms 'you can', ' there is', 'there are', and 'there were'.

 ### Voice

 Use second person.

 For example:

-You go to the library.
+> You go to the library.

 ## Types of writing

-### Technical content <!-- WIP -->
+### Technical content

+Technical content is the information about the underlying atchitecture, materials, and processes required to understand existing technology.
+Technical content typically requires some level of existing knowledge about the content.

+Technical content should include:

+- Table of contents
+- Revision date
+- Version ID

 When writing technical content, always consider the audience's skill.

-Use industry specific terms when writing for a professional audience.

-Define technical terms in the context they are referred to.

-When appropriate, assume the reader understands the fundamentals.
+Assume the reader understands the fundamentals, but never more than that.
 If you are unsure, provide a link to more thorough information.

-Use frequently used words where possible.
+Define technical terms in the context they are referred to and use frequently used words where possible.

 If a term already exists, do not create a new word/phrase.
 Use these terms consistently throughout the article, and across Thoth Tech.

-### Developers <!-- WIP -->

-When writing code examples...
+Use industry specific terms when writing for a professional audience.

+### Code examples

+Code examples serve a range of scenarios:

+- Simple, one-line examples
+- Short, self contained examples
+- Long samples with multiple features or best practice

+To create useful code examples you should identify tasks and scenarios for your audience.

+Create concise examples of key development tasks, easy to read and understand.
+Show the expected output within the code example.

+Create sustianable and secure code examples.
+Follow best practice.

+Ensure the code is easy to replicate and run.
+If possible, provide an option to copy the code directly from the page.

 ### Writing instructions/steps